itsdfish/RetirementPlanners.jl/docs/src/basic_example.md

 # Example

- The example below uses simple default functions for updating quanties such as inflation, interest, and net worth through out the simulation.
+ The example below uses simple functions for updating quanties such as inflation, interest, and net worth through out the simulation.
 Each update function has default parameter values which we will change.
 You can change the default functions either by selecting predefined functions described in the [API](./api.md/#Update-Methods), or by defining your own custom functions.

 ## Load Packages